surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Adding Global Filters

-Adding global filter to dashboard allows to override the filters you have saved in reports.
+ Global filter derived in dashboard allows to override the filters you have saved in reports.
 **Example **
 Here we applied global filter to **Sum count equals to 4** in Analysis section.
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b852b51ab2d28891914aab1c0a1efd355c252a19/images/globalfil_overide_report.png)